rwdroge/pug2024OTEL/README.md

 ## APM Choices

 There are quite some APM (Application Performance Monitoring) offerings available on the market, both open source and commercialy.
-We will use a centralized cloud instance of NewRelic to capture your progress in today's workshop and metrics from all of your PASOE instances.
+Today we will use the centralized cloud instance of NewRelic to capture your progress in today's workshop and metrics from all of your PASOE instances.

 Next to that, for your own excercises we decided to also use a combination of open source projects/products, all of them are at least included within the [CNCF](https://www.cncf.io/projects/) (Cloud Native Computing Foundation)  to collect, prepare and visualize the metrics and tracing data.